 It is important for you to understand that the balloon is a tool to aid weight loss and must be used in conjunction with diet, exercise, and a behavior modification program.
 The amount of weight you lose and maintain will depend on how closely you follow your diet and adopt long-term lifestyle changes.
 The ORBERA® clinical study has shown that weight loss varies from person to person.
 On average, patients lost 3.1x the weight of those that were on a diet and exercise program alone.
-In the US clinical study patients lost an average of 21.8 lbs.*
+In US, clinical study patients lost an average of 21.8 lbs.*

 ORBERA® has been used in over 220,000 cases and reviewed in over 230 published global clinical papers, and a balloon deflation or leak is a very rare event.
 However, if the balloon should spontaneously deflate, you may no longer feel full after eating.
 If you suspect this may be the case, notify your Specialist immediately.
 A simple abdominal x-ray can determine whether either has occurred.
 If it has, your Specialist will arrange to remove the deflated balloon.

 Published clinical studies of ORBERA® have shown that, provided you keep to the prescribed diet and exercise regime, you will maintain weight loss through dieting post-removal.
 So, if you stick to your new, healthy lifestyle you will be well on the way to maintaining your weight loss.

 A gastric balloon is a non-surgical and short-term (temporary) weight loss device.
 A smooth, soft saline-filled balloon (about the size of a grapefruit) is placed in your stomach, allowing you to control your portion sizes by filling space in your stomach.
 By following professional health and wellness advice, you can adopt good healthy eating habits and change your lifestyle so you can lose weight quickly and keep it off long term.